MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 - Add a Cupcake model and a Bakery model.
 - Add a CupcakeContext class.
-- Set CupcakeContext as an In Memory database.
+- Set Entity Framework to use SQLite.
 - Add a OnModelCreating method and populate the database.

 The main tasks for this exercise are as follows: